 1. Lower prices.

 A great way to compete in your industry is to offer low prices.
 This is the low-hanging fruit of expanding your market share because consumers typically look for lower-cost products.

 2. Innovate new products and features.

-4. Delight your customers.
+3. Delight your customers.

 Generally, larger companies have the highest market share because they can provide products and services more efficiently and effectively.

-But, why is this so important?
+But why is this so important?
 Below, let's figure out what impact market share can have on your company.

 Market share is more important in industries that are based on discretionary income.
-In industries that are constantly growing, market share doesn't always have a large impact.
-However, it's important to keep in mind that a company can have too much market share — also known as a monopoly.
+Market share doesn't always have a significant impact in constantly growing industries.
+However, it's important to remember that a company can have too much market share — also known as a monopoly.